xahmol/GeoUTools/readme.txt

 for code rveiew, testiing and adapting UII+ firmware to enableRAM disk functionality.

 mkslack ( https://github.com/mkslack ) for code review and testing

+wweicht for GeoWrite version of manual and testing

 Forum64.de forum thread for testing and suggestions
 ( https://www.forum64.de/index.php?thread/133681-news-zur-ultimate-1541-ii-und-geos/ )